Emily Post, by Laura Claridge

 When it debuted in 1922 with a tiny first print run, Etiquette represented a fifty-year-old woman at her wisest—and a country at its wildest.
 Claridge addresses the secret of Etiquette’s tremendous success and gives us a panoramic view of the culture from which Etiquette took its shape, as its author meticulously updated her book twice a decade to keep it consistent with America’s constantly changing social landscape.

 A tireless advocate for middle-class and immigrant Americans, Emily Post became the emblem of a new kind of manners in which etiquette and ethics were forever entwined.
-Now, nearly fifty years after her death, we still feel her enormous influence on how we think Best Society should behave.
+Now, over fifty years after her death, we still feel her enormous influence on how we think Best Society should behave.

 Find this book on Amazon.com: Emily Post: Daughter of the Gilded Age, Mistress of American Manners